scala-steward/formulation/README.md

 def imap[B](f: A => B)(g: B => A): Avro[B]
 ```

-While encoding we always have the function of `g: B => A`, while encoding we use `f: A => B` which maps the primitive type to a value class for example:
+While encoding we always have the function of `g: B => A`, while decoding we use `f: A => B` which maps the primitive type to a value class for example:

 ```scala
 case class UserId(id: Int)